-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Bright Advantage (HMO).
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Bright Advantage Plus (HMO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.